Dominik-Bujna/MIDI-controller/README.md

 - sets up a pot which has sensitivity adjustment to prevent jumping around, though a 100nf cap between center and GND helps.
 #### encoder
 - sets up a rotary encoder, its button is separate - treated as a button
-- in multiplexer, pin 1 must precede pin2
+- in multiplexer, pin 1 must precede pin2, pin1->changed is set to false after get_value

+## Currently working:

+# Features
+- environment for micro and nano
+- using multiplexer for reading inputs